 Middle ear implants

-It can also provide (for mixed or conductive hearing losses) an alternative to a bone anchored hearing aid for those with any of the above ear problems who also have healing issues, dexterity problems, or those who might find difficulty in keeping a bone anchored hearing aid clean.
+Additionally, it is a solution if a person experiences any of the above ear problems, may have healing issues, or dexterity problems.
+It can also be beneficial to those who might find difficulty in keeping a bone anchored hearing aid clean.

 Image: Courtesy of MED-EL